-This report reviews Swarthmore College's emissions data from FY2020 by considering (1) the main emissions sources for FY2020 and (2) the methodological changes driving changes in emissions levels between FY2019 and FY2020.
-The College conducted the FY2020 inventory internally using the online tool SIMAP to calculate emissions for imputed emissions sources data.
-The College plans to continue to conduct inventory internally.
+This report summarizes Swarthmore College's greenhouse gas emissions data from FY2020 by considering (1) the main emissions sources for FY2020 and (2) changes in measurement methods that affected the emissions that were reported between FY2019 and FY2020.
+The College conducted the FY2020 inventory internally using the online tool SIMAP to calculate emissions from collected source data.
+The College plans to continue to conduct the inventory internally.
 The College's fiscal year starts on July 1 and ends on June 30.
-Limitations to data analysis include a significant change in methodology between fiscal years.
+Limitations to data analysis include a significant change in methodology for Scope 3 emissions between fiscal years.

-This report breaks down Swarthmore College's emissions data into three Scopes.
+This report breaks down Swarthmore College's emissions data into three Scopes: